-If you’ve seen the ads for online meat delivery services and you’re a mom who also hates grocery shopping…this ButcherBox review might be of interest to you.
+If you’ve seen the ads for online meat delivery services and you’re a mom who also hates grocery shopping…this ButcherBox review might interest you.

-I’ve hesitated to write this review for a while because I wanted to make sure Butcher Box was worth it, considering it’s not the cheapest option for buying meat.
+I’ve hesitated to write this review for a while because I wanted to make sure Butcher Box was worth the subscription.

 What Does ButcherBox offer?